ituvised/ituvised.github.io/_pages/about.md

 ---
 layout: page
-title: page
+title: Reflections on Designing and Running Visualization Design and Programming Activities in Courses with Many Students
 permalink: /
-description: Reflections on Designing and Running Visualization Design and Programming Activities in Courses with Many Students
+description:
 order: 10

 news: true  # includes a list of news items